DataWorks Plus: California

-San Diego County Sheriff's use of DataWorks is well established back to at least 2007.
+The San Diego County Sheriff's use of DataWorks is well established to at least 2007.
 A report discussed DataWorks installing a trial of Face Plus for facial recognition that year.
-The facial recognition system was in place and being upgraded to use Cognitec's algorithm in 2010.
+In 2010, the facial recognition system was in place and being upgraded to use Cognitec's algorithm.

-The San Francisco Police's most recent 3-year contract was signed in 2017 for $150k per year.
-It included what was labeled as "FR Software" and a "Face Plus" server.
+The San Francisco Police's most recent three-year contract was signed in 2017 for $150k per year.
+It included what was labeled FR Software and a Face Plus server.
 It also included the "Mugshot database".
-San Francisco banned government usage of facial recognition beginning in May 2019.
-DataWorks's Pastorini said their tools don't use neural nets or machine learning like Microsoft's Face API or Amazon Rekognition, stating "the Amazon searches are not the best forensic searches".
-He said banning is unfortunate because there wasn't evidence of misuse in San Francisco.
-The New York Times noted NEC's technology does use neural nets.
+Beginning in May 2019, San Francisco banned government usage of facial recognition software.
+Pastorini said that the company's tools don't use neural nets or machine learning like Microsoft's Face API or Amazon Rekognition, stating, "The Amazon searches are not the best forensic searches".
+He also said that the ban is unfortunate because there wasn't evidence of misuse in San Francisco.

-San Jose Police Department uses the DataWorks fingerprint biometric system from at least 2011.
+San Jose Police Department has been using the DataWorks fingerprint biometric system since at least 2011.

 Florida

-DataWorks says they have sold over 5000 fingerprint devices in the state of Florida.
+DataWorks says that it has sold over 5000 fingerprint devices in the state of Florida.

 Michigan

 DataWorks has worked with the Michigan DMV (Department of Public Safety) and the Michigan State Police since 2001.
 Their database contains at least 8 million criminal images and 32 million DMV photos.
-Additionally, DataWorks and Michigan State Police integrated with FBI's Next Generation Identification facial recognition pilot.
-Later they added the Maryland Department of Public Safety's system with the FBI system.
+DataWorks and Michigan State Police integrated with the FBI's Next Generation Identification facial recognition pilot.
+Later, they added the Maryland Department of Public Safety's system to the FBI system.
 This system includes 25 agencies and over 1000 users.

-The City of Detroit and Detroit Police Department, with access to at least 500k mugshots.
-In 2017 DataWorks signed a 3-year $1m contract for "FACE Watch Plus real-time video surveillance".
+The City of Detroit and Detroit Police Department, with access to at least 500k mugshots, signed a 3-year $1m contract with DataWorks for "FACE Watch Plus real-time video surveillance".
 It consumes feeds from Project Green Light, which is a network of over 500 cameras on public and private property.
 It includes cameras on stoplights as well as gas stations, pharmacies, health clinics, churches, apartments, hotels, and (beginning in 2018) schools.
 The 2017 DataWorks contract references being used for 100 video feeds.
 Additionally, the Crime Intelligence Unit is licensed to use the Michigan's Statewide Network of Agency Photos (SNAP) with DataWorks, adding access to DMV photos.
-DataWorks integrated with Motorola's Command Central Aware Console.
+DataWorks is integrated with Motorola's Command Central Aware Console.

 In a June 29, 2020 meeting, Detroit's police chief said Dataworks failed to make a correct identification 96% of the time.
-In a report, the Detroit police tally indicated they had used the Dataworks facial recognition for 70 images by June 22 year to date.
+In a report, the Detroit police tally indicated they had used the Dataworks facial recognition for 70 images by June 22, year-to-date (2020).
 At least 68 of the 70 were on Black people, and 65 of the 70 were on men.
 Dataworks' Pastorini said they don't keep statistics, nor do they tell their customers how to use their software.